bmc/brizzled/id/75/index.md

 prevent corruption.
 You have to be sure to release the lock, even if an error occurs.

 The standard pattern for this approach (using Python, in this case) is something like:

+{% highlight python %}
     def increment(key):
         self.lock.lock()
         try: